The Letter to the Galatians

 of Galatia: Grk.
 Galatia, a large Roman province in central Asia Minor, comprising the districts of Paphlagonia, Pontus Galaticus, Phrygia Galatica, Lycaonia Galatica, and Pisidia.
 The noun occurs only four times in the Besekh (also 1Cor 16:1; 2Tim 4:10; 1Pet 1:1).
 See the map here.
 For a history of Galatia, see the summary at UNRV.
 Apostolic ministry in the province of Galatia occurred in the cities of Pisidian Antioch, Iconium, Lystra, and Derbe, during the first evangelistic journey of Paul and Barnabas into the Diaspora c.
 46-48 AD.
 The trip was recorded by Luke in Acts 13 and Acts 14.
 Membership of these congregations included traditional Jews, Hellenistic Jews, proselytes and formerly pagan Gentiles.

-3 Grace to you and peace from God the Father and our Lord Yeshua the Messiah,
+3 Grace to you and peace from God our Father and the Lord Yeshua the Messiah,

-and peace: Grk. eirēnē (for Heb. shalom), peace, which may be in reference to (1) a state of harmony as a result from cessation of hostilities, whether in political or personal relationships; or (2) a state of well-being, used Hebraically as a greeting or as characteristic of the Messianic age and divine favor.
-In the LXX eirēnē translates Heb. shalom (SH-7965), peace, generally denoting (1) personal welfare, health, or prosperity; (2) peace and tranquility in the community; or (3) contentment, peace, and friendship in human relations.
+and: Grk. kai, conj. peace: Grk. eirēnē (for Heb. shalom), peace, which may be in reference to (1) a state of harmony as a result from cessation of hostilities, whether in political or personal relationships; or (2) a state of well-being, used Hebraically as a greeting or as characteristic of the Messianic age and divine favor.
+In the LXX eirēnē translates Heb. shalom, peace, generally denoting (1) personal welfare, health, or prosperity; (2) peace and tranquility in the community; or (3) contentment, peace, and friendship in human relations.
 Both Greek and Hebrew terms emphasize a state of relationship rather than an emotional condition.
 The greeting of peace was customary in Jewish correspondence (cf. 2Macc 1:1).
 Le Cornu notes that "grace and peace" appear together in the Aaronic blessing (Num 6:24-26).

 Textual Note